gosweetspot/freight-api/pickupbooking/post.md

 ***

 ## Parameters
 - **Carrier** - Specify the carrier to book a pickup for.
-Supported values: "CastleParcel", "PostHaste" and "NZCouriers".
+Supported values: "CastleParcel", "PostHaste", "NZCouriers", "Mainstream", "FedEx", "NZPost", "FirstGlobal".
+Mandatory field.
+- **Consignments** - An array of strings representing the consignments to be picked up.
+This field is mandatory when booking for *Mainstream*, *FedEx* and *NZPost*.
+You can include it for other carriers but it will do nothing.
+- **TotalKg** - A decimal number indicating the total weight of parcels.
+This field is mandatory when booking for *FirstGlobal*.
+You can include it for other carriers but it will do nothing.
+- **Parts** - An integer number indicating the total number of parcels.
+This field is mandatory when booking for *FirstGlobal*.
+You can include it for other carriers but it will do nothing.

 ## Return format
 A string indicating whether or not the pickup request was lodged successfully.
+The HTTP status code will be 200 if successful.

 ## Example
 **Request**